JoYee03/donation_management_system/README.md

  This provide and support efficient and effective fundraising activities.
  This project will help to find donors easily.

+(This project is a **university assignment** and may contain flaws or incomplete features.
+The code is provided for educational purposes and is not intended for production use.)

 ---

 ## How to Run the Website (Local Setup)